matthieu-bt/business-guide/source/quickstart/onboard.rst

 ..
 NOTE::
    Video identification is only permitted for signing with qualified electronic signature (QES) according to EU law.
-If you want to sign with QES according to Swiss law, you'll need to go through a `personal verification oferred at various locations`_ in Switzerland.
+If you want to sign with QES according to Swiss law, you'll need to go through a `personal verification offered at various locations`_ in Switzerland.

- .. _personal verification oferred at various locations: https://trustservices.swisscom.com/en/srs-direct/
+ .. _personal verification offered at various locations: https://trustservices.swisscom.com/en/srs-direct/

 Not sure what identification option is suitable for your company or need assistance with adding your team members to Skribble Business?
 Get in touch with our support team at `support@skribble.com`_.
 We'll be happy to assist you in finding the right solution.